kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 Between these there are several different ways to do what you want.
 There's a useful example here that shows the general workflow in the
 bindings: https://htcondor.readthedocs.io/en/latest/apis/python-bindings/tutorials/DAG-Creation-And-Submission.html#Describing-the-DAG-using-htcondor.dags

+## Consequences

+* We will have to roll out fixes in multiple stages
+* We will have to implement a new narrative UI, however this was work that would happen regardless due as we are looking to improve the UX for batch upload and analysis at KBase.
+* This will take significant time to further research and engineer the solutions

+Still to be determined (not in scope of this ADR):
+* UI and how it relates to the bulk execution
+* XSV Analysis and how it relates to the bulk execution

+## Alternatives Considered

+* Ignore most issues and just make apps that run kbparallels limited to N instances of kbparallels per user to avoid deadlocks
+* Writing new ee2 endpoints to entirely handle batch execution and possibly use a DAG
+* Remove kbparallels and change apps to a collection of 2-3 apps that do submit, split and aggregate and an use an ee2 endpoint to create a DAG
+* Different DevOps solutions

+## Pros and Cons of the Alternatives

+### Limit multiple instances of kbparallels

+* `+` Simplest solution, quickest turnaround, fixes deadlock issue
+* `-` UI still broken for batch analysis

+## DEADLOCK: Increase number of slots or Seperate Queue for kbparallels apps without 10 job limit
+* `+` Simple solutions, quick turnarounds, fixes deadlock issue
+* `-` UI still broken for batch analysis
+* `-` A small amount of users can take over the entire system
+* `-` The calculations done by the apps will interfere with other apps and cause crashes/failures

+## DEADLOCK: Modify KBP to do only local submission, Move the job to a machine with larger resources
+* `+` Simple solutions, quick turnarounds, fixes deadlock issue, fixes UI issues
+ * `-` We have a limited number of larger resources machines
+* `-` Continued dependency on deprecated KBP tools

+### Deprecate kbparallels, and write new ee2 endpoints to entirely handle split and aggregate
+* `+` No longer uses an app, No longer uses a slot in the queue
+* `-` All jobs would have to change to stop using KBP in favor of these via the ee2 client,
+* `+` Can manage jobs more closely: have tables, more control over lifecycle, resource requests, canceling subjobs
+* `-` Job monitoring thread would have to run in ee2
+* `-`  Requires new data structures and models in ee2 to make sure that the relationship is preserved between jobs and sub jobs, and to make sure deadlocking does not occur
+* `-` Requires storing the job outside of condor to prevent job submission, unless we can mark jobs as runnable or not via the HTCondor API*
+* `-` The endpoint would need to know how to split up input files and aggregate them